 The Brewster Whitecaps are supported by approximately ten Game Day Interns every season.
 Our game operations include setting up the fans’ area before every game, so our thousands of fans have a memorable day at the game.
 We take donations at the gate, sell raffle tickets, hang sponsors’ banners, welcome local groups, help sell souvenirs, and all the sideline tasks that enable the community to put a top-flight NCAA team on the field.

 We often take on additional responsibilities – An intern with some photographic experience can contribute to our on-line content.
 The game day interns also interact with our younger fans by organizing some of the kid’s activities.

 It’s hard work, and there’s no salary.
 It is baseball, and it’s on Cape Cod.
 A Cape League intern is a great line on your resume and as good a reference as you earn (which is usually very good indeed).
 If you can earn credit toward your degree, we can work that out, too.
 So if you have a place to stay in the area*, transportation, and afternoons free (we start as early as 3:00 as the Whitecaps play at 5PM, not under the lights), send us a resume, and maybe you’ll get to spend this summer with the Whitecaps.

-The videographer will join the media team for all Whitecaps games from early June to early-mid August.
-Opportunities for videos and packages to be aired on broadcasts.
-Successful candidate must provide his/her own housing nearby Brewster, M.A.
+The videographer is a key media team member at all Whitecaps games (home and away) from early June to early-mid August.
+The videographer will create footage and packages aired on team broadcasts, social media and website.
+Successful candidate must provide his/her own housing.

 Broadcasting, Podcasts, Social Media feeds, Advertising, and news articles may be the face of the Brewster Whitecaps Media, but the real heavy lifting gets done behind the scenes with our website admin team.

-The Whitecaps is looking for an intern interested in building and supporting our web presence online.
+The Whitecaps are looking for an intern interested in building and supporting our web presence online.
 This internship can be seasonal or year round, depending on the candidate.

 General Manager Interns: